izcream/italicc/README.md

 # Italicc
 ---
-Toggle italic on/off in your code😊
+Easy Toggle text italic on/off in your code 😊

 ### How to use
 - Open vscode settings